Marjona6/kamion-trusted-carriers-app/README.md

 - mask phone & email in API call when registering a new user
 - use the set cookie to persist user login on page refresh
 - improve styling, colors, appearance
+- deploy successfully to github pages
+- add pagination to /list page
+- add filtering/search by name